Year two of COPA SHORTS FILM FEST has begun and we’re seeking short films and screenplays to showcase during our festival from February 16-18, 2018.

 TOP FOUR FINALISTS

-• The top four finalists receive a table read at the festival plus screenwriter-oriented prizes to be determined by the prize sponsor.
+• The top four finalists receive a table read in front of a live audience at the festival plus screenwriter-oriented prizes to be determined by the prize sponsor.

 GRAND PRIZE WINNER